 *Mask wearing during our church Service is Optional.*

-Pastor Leanne's Message for the month of May: “ Lessons Learned“
+Pastor Leanne's Message for the month of August:

 The Scholarship Committee of First Presbyterian Church is pleased to announce the availability of a limited number of scholarships for our church community.
 To be eligible for consideration to receive a scholarship, a student must be an active member of First Presbyterian Church of Bismarck or must have been an active participant in the life of First Presbyterian Church of Bismarck for at least three years.
 The awards are given for students at any level of study beyond high school.
 Four years is the maximum for receiving scholarships: these need not be consecutive years.
 Graduate students may apply for scholarships, providing they are within the four year maximum.
 The deadline to apply is May 13th, 2022.